The Black Spider: Reception and criticism

 The Black Spider is Gotthelf's best known work.
 At first little noticed, the story is now considered by many critics to be among the masterworks of the German Biedermeier era and sensibility.
 Thomas Mann wrote of it in his The Genesis of Doctor Faustus that Gotthelf "often touched the Homeric" and that he admired The Black Spider "like no other piece of world literature."

 The Black Spider is, in many ways, a precursor to the weird fiction of twentieth-century writers such as Lord Dunsany, Clark Ashton Smith, and H.P.
 Lovecraft and "may very well be one of the first works of weird fiction ever written."

+In a review for the New York Times, Terrence Rafferty wrote: "[Gotthelf] does something only the best horror writers, and the best preachers, can do: he puts the fear of God in you."

-The novella's depictions of a town led astray in difficult times by a headstrong leader and the morality of collective guilt, gave it renewed relevance in the post-World War II era.
+The novella's depictions of a town led astray in difficult times by a headstrong leader and the morality of collective guilt gave it renewed relevance in the post-World War II era.
 Scholars and critics have also focused on the gender norms that emerge from the story.
 Christine's role as the headstrong and independent woman leads to the first introduction of the spider and her eventual transformation into a monster.
 The mother of a child then manages to capture the spider, at the cost of her life.
 Then the malicious, godless farmhand releases it.
 Finally Christen (who is browbeaten by his overbearing wife and mother) captures the beast again, and dies from its bite.